 [Section 31 amended by No. 14 of 1996 s.
 4.]

-32. Review of the Act
+32. Review of Act

 (1) The Minister is to carry out a review of the operation and effectiveness of this Act as soon as is practicable after the expiration of 5 years from the commencement of section 6, and in the course of that review the Minister is to consider and have regard to —